Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Flail Snail (MPMM).md

 A flail snail shell weighs about 250 pounds and has numerous uses.
 An intact shell can sell for 5,000 gp.

 Many hunters seek the shell for its antimagic properties.
 A skilled armorer can make three shields from one shell.
 For 1 month, each shield gives its wielder the snail's Antimagic Shell trait.
-When the shield's magic fades, it becomes an exotic shield that is the perfect item from which to make a [[Spellguard Shield|spellguard shield]].
+When the shield's magic fades, it becomes an exotic shield that is the perfect item from which to make a [[5.
+Mechanics\Items\Spellguard Shield.md|spellguard shield]].

-A flail snail shell can also be used to make a [[Robe Of Scintillating Colors|robe of scintillating colors]].
+A flail snail shell can also be used to make a [[5.
+Mechanics\Items\Robe Of Scintillating Colors.md|robe of scintillating colors]].
 The shell is ground and added to the dye applied to the fabric.
 The powder is also a material component of the ritual that enchants the robe.

-## Stat Block

 ```statblock
 "name": "Flail Snail"